Skip to main content

 • Keep handlers fast; avoid long synchronous work that could degrade UX.

-• If you’re calling third-party scripts, consider wrapping your handler body in try/catch so a vendor error doesn’t break the rest of your page.
+• Wrap third-party script calls in try/catch so a vendor error doesn't break your page.

 Did this answer your question?